The-going/evlproject/content/core/oob-drivers/_index.md

   based on.

-The typical way to implement such a driver is to start from a copy of a mainline kernel driver avilable for the target device, amending the sources heavily in order to use the real-time core API instead of the common kernel API, dropping any code which would not be required for supporting the real-time applications in the same move.
-At the end of the day, such real-time variant of a driver has diverged into an almost inreconciliable fork of the original code.
+The typical way to implement such a driver is to start from a copy of a mainline kernel driver available for the target device, amending the sources heavily in order to use the real-time core API instead of the common kernel API, dropping any code which would not be required for supporting the real-time applications in the same move.
+At the end of the day, such real-time variant of a driver has diverged into an almost irreconcilable fork of the original code.

 Unfortunately, after two decades using this model in the [RTAI](http://rtai.org) and [Xenomai](https://xenomai.org) projects,